-2) Simulations Results:

-Results for three groups of simulations are shown in Figs. 6, 7 and 8.
-From Figs. 6, 7 and 8, we can see that under all settings of the number of PMs, our MBVMP algorithm can achieve a significantly higher total completion time than the other two heuristic algorithms.
-Besides that, we can still have the following observations:
+2) Simulations Results: Results for three groups of simulations are shown in Figs. 7, 8 and 9.
+From Figs. 7, 8 and 9, we can see that under all settings of the number of PMs, our MBVMP algorithm could achieve a significantly higher total completion time than the other two heuristic algorithms.
+Besides that, we could still have the following observations:

-- In each of subfigures (a), (b) and (c), with the increase in the number of VMs, the total completion time grows.
-This is quite straightforward, since more VMs are placed in the PMs, thus bringing more completion time. - 2) By comparison of (a), (b) and (c) of Fig. 6, we find that when the number of PMs increases, the gap of the total completion time between the 250 VMs and 200 VMs increases.
+- In each of subfigures (a), (b) and (c), with the increase of the number of VMs, the total completion time grows.
+This is quite straightforward, since more VMs are placed in the PMs, thus bringing more completion time. - 2) By comparison of (a), (b) and (c) of Fig. 7, we find that when the number of PMs increases, the gap of the total completion time between the 250 VMs and 200 VMs is increasing.
 This is due to the fact that, when PMs numbers are few, given a 250 VMs input, many VMs actually cannot be accepted.
 Thus, there is not much difference between 200 VMs input and 250 VMs.
-However, due to the increase of PM hosts, and thereby more resources, more VMs can be accepted into the cloud system, and we can get an increase in total completion time.
-This reason also applies to comparisons between Figs. 8 (a), (b) and (c), due to the increase of PM's capacity.
-On the other hand, Figs. 7 (a), (b) and (c) have the opposite trend, due to the increase of the VM's resource demand.
+However, due to the increase of PM hosts, and thereby more resources, more VMs could be accepted into the cloud system, and we could get an increase in total completion time.
+This reason also applies to comparisons between Figs. 9 (a), (b) and (c), due to the increase of PM's capacity.
+On the other hand, Figs. 8 (a), (b) and (c) have the opposite trend, due to the increase of VM's resource demand.